 We’ve been busy building a mobile application at Espeo.
-The team was partly remote, and consisted of 2 backend developers and 2 mobile developers — one for Android, and one for the iOS platform.
-Most of the time, the mobile part of us was truly mobile, working from home.
+We had a remote software team of two backend developers and two mobile developers — one for Android, and one for the iOS platform.
+For most of the project, the mobile part of us was truly mobile, working from home.
 It also wasn’t our first experience with remote software development.
 I’d like to show you how well it can work.
 Here’s our practical guide to getting the most out of a development project with remote software teams.

-Good documentation should be essential for any team, but for ours it was particularly important – the API had been created shortly before the developers started using it, so we were very strict in maintaining good documentation, which was immediately updated when a change on the production server occurred.
+Good documentation should be essential for any team, but for our remote software team it was particularly important.
+The API had been created shortly before the developers started using it, so we were very strict in maintaining good documentation, which was immediately updated when a change in the production server occurred.

-Constructive criticism has been greatly appreciated in this project – and often utilized.
-Well, it always should be, though sometimes changes in the teams need some time, some wounded prides and bruised egos need to be healed… and so on.
-However, there’s no time for diva behaviours in a remote software project.
+Blunt but constructive criticism is essential in any software development project.
+Well, it always should be, though sometimes changes in the teams need some time, some wounded pride and bruised egos need to heal and so on.
+However, there’s no time for diva behaviors in a remote software project.
 You just need to be humble and eager to learn.

 So, we immediately pointed out the things we thought were wrong, though all criticism was presented in a nice tone.
 We had several things to correct during our work:

-- implementation of important functionalities for the night before the demo with the client
+- Implementation of important functionalities on the night before the demo with the client

-- errors described in such a cursory manner that it was hard to figure out what should be fixed
+- Errors described in such a hasty manner that it was hard to figure out what to fix

 We used positive feedback as well, as I believe nothing motivates better than feeling appreciated.
 Thanks to the feedback, our remote software programmers had a strong sense of duty and coped well with providing functionality for a demo.
 I tried not to control them too much.
 The remote morning ‘standup’ is generally just enough, as long as everything is on time.
 And it was — we were very motivated, which, I suppose, is the key to success for a remote software project.

-We used retrospections after each demo (once a week the mobile devs turned up at Espeo for the demo and retrospection), and we then coped with the few problems we had.
+We used retrospectives after each demo (once a week the mobile devs turned up at Espeo for the demo and the retrospective), and we then coped with the few problems we had.
 Here are some examples:

 If you want to work with remote or mixed teams, there are certain rules that should be obeyed.

-- employ good and solid developers, who have a high level of motivation and responsibility,
+- Employ solid, who have a high level of motivation and responsibility

-- flexibility – developers have their habits, if it’s better for them to work in the comfort of their homes – let them,
+- Be flexible.
+Developers have their habits.
+If it’s better for them to work in the comfort of their homes let them